Create a CKS cluster

 ### 1. Setup

-First, give your cluster a name.
-It's best to reflect location in the name so clusters stay organized at scale.
+Give your cluster a name.
+Reflect the location in the name so clusters stay organized at scale.
 Here are some guidelines:

 * Keep names short and put the location first so that they group together naturally in reports.

-* Only use lowercase letters, numbers, and hyphens to keep names friendly for URLs and automation.
+* Use only lowercase letters, numbers, and hyphens to keep names compatible with URLs and automation.

 * Avoid mutable details like Kubernetes version, Node Pool sizes, or temporary attributes that may change.